 Direct message (DM) accounts

 Before I dive into each of the above bullet points, it’s important to note that you should be more concerned about developing genuine connections with people and less concerned about growing a massive following and/or getting 10,000+ likes on each post.

-Now, not only did I find more employees to follow, but I also get an inside look into what the culture is like at HubSpot.
+Now, not only did I find more employees to follow, but I also got an inside look into what the culture is like at HubSpot.

-Hashtags are the perfect segway to this section, because it’s one of the ways to find people to potentially make friends with in your industry.
+Hashtags are the perfect segue to this section, because it’s one of the ways to find people to potentially make friends with in your industry.

 After your research, click on the top posts for the hashtags you listed.
 Follow the accounts who posted, and engage with their posts as well.

-And by consistently, I’m mean daily—since you’re likely wasting up to an hour on Instagram each day anyway (never mind all the other social media networks), according to research.
+And by consistently, I mean daily—since you’re likely wasting up to an hour on Instagram each day anyway (never mind all the other social media networks), according to research.

 Comment on photos that have fewer comments to stand out.